AgroDan/shellup/README.md

 You can run this script and issue commands as needed.
 Typically all that is necessary is a callback via a reverse shell, so this script takes care of all of the overhead necessary.

+## Warning
+This script is intended for use against **AUTHORIZED PENETRATION TESTING OR EDUCATIONAL USE ONLY**.
+It is not meant to be used for illicit intent, and any misuse of this software will not be the responsibility of the author or any other collaborator.
+Use this only with the network or target owner's permission.

 ## Usage

 `shellup.py http://example.com/pwned.php`